 What are the best shoes for kettlebell training?

-First, I’m not here to convert anyone in what I believe is the best for the body and performance, I know that everyone has their own beliefs and opinions, and that’s perfectly fine.
-Second, I understand how the majority of people think that shoes are good, how it’s unusual to not wear them, I understand that some people can’t see the benefits of wearing no shoes.
+I’m not here to convert anyone in what I believe is the best for the body and performance, I know that everyone has their own beliefs and opinions, and that’s perfectly fine.
+Second, I understand how the majority of people think that shoes are good, how it’s unusual to not wear them, I understand that some people can’t see the benefits of not wearing shoes.
 I also know there is no use in trying to explain it to them, they need to do their own research and make up their own mind.
-Third, I’m really not interested in childish games, I’m all for proper communication, but not Internet games trying to draw another card, but enough of that, you’re here to find out what shoes are best for kettlebell training and perhaps to read my controversial opinion about shoes in GS.

 cause them to weaken over time.

 I’m not trying to convert anyone, if you like wearing shoes, wear shoes, it’s your body.
-But as a coach I see it as my responsibility to educate.
-I explain why I train without shoes to all the people I work with, I explain the benefits and why shoes are no good, then I give them the option to take off their shoes or leave them on, it’s their choice, I’m not going to think any less of them based on their choice.
+But as a kettlebell coach I see it as my responsibility to educate.
+I explain why I train without shoes to all the people I work with, I explain the benefits and why shoes are generally no good, then I give them the option to take their shoes off or leave them on, it’s their choice.

 “I believe GS should allow competition with no shoes and I believe that the performance will increase for those wearing no shoes.”

-Let’s take the Jerk as an example, as it seems that a small percentage of people actually agree on no shoes, but not for Jerks.
+Let’s take the Jerk as an example, as it seems that a small percentage of people actually agree on no shoes, but not for Jerks (the exercise).

-When the heel comes off the ground to push the kettlebell into the air, without shoes the ball of the foot remains connected longer, thus being able to produce more power, and the toes are utilised for balance.
-With shoes the ball of the foot comes sooner off the ground due to the stiffness of the sole as the heels are lifted.
+When the heel comes off the ground to push the kettlebell into the air, the ball of the foot remains connected longer without shoes, thus being able to produce more power, and the toes are utilized for balance.
+With shoes, due to the stiffness of the sole, the ball of the foot comes sooner off the ground as the heels are lifted.

-When receiving the kettlebell for impact, one can lift the heel off the ground with just the ball of the feet remaining connected while spreading the toes to provide better balance.
+When receiving the kettlebell in the drop, one can lift the heels off the ground with just the ball of the feet remaining connected while spreading the toes to provide better balance.

 No matter how flexible the sole of the shoe, no sole is as flexible as no shoe, now, think about how the heel comes off the ground during the lift, with no shoes it will allow the foot to bent easier, allowing more force to be generated through longer connection from part of the foot to the surface, thus generating more power for longer (even though we’re talking milliseconds).

 If people are required to compete in shoes, they’ll more than likely also train in shoes, when training in shoes, no matter what type of conventional shoes, your feet suffer and become weaker.
-Your calfs become weaker, your achilles become weaker, your toes do not spread like they should for grounding.
+Your calves become weaker (if wearing sneakers) and your toes do not spread like they should for grounding.

 GS is as much a mental game as it is a physical game, add the uncomfortable feeling of shoes to the mix and you’re more than likely to give into to the mental game first.